 Can true love fall from the sky?
 In a romantic commercial that would make Cupid proud, bouquets of red balloons drift down to a busy cityscape below on Valentine’s Day, bringing with them cans of

-“Happiness is in the Air” – which will debut during the Feb.
-14 episode of American Idol – was created by Hugh Mitton, a 23-year-old director from New Zealand.
-The 60-second film won the grand prize at a Cannes Lions 2012 competition sponsored by MOFILM, a community that connects brands with independent filmmakers through crowdsourcing contests and projects.
+“Happiness is in the Air” – which debuted during the Feb.
+14, 2013 episode of American Idol – was created by Hugh Mitton, a 23-year-old director from New Zealand.
+The 60-second film won the grand prize at a Cannes Lions 2012 competition sponsored by MOFILM, a community that connects brands with independent filmmakers through crowd-sourcing contests and projects.